 - Alternatively, you can also spread mashed avocado and filling in the entire tortilla ( leaving 1-inch allowance) then cover with another tortilla on top.

-- Cook on medium-high heat for 2-3 minutes per side or until the outside has browned and cheese has fully melted.
+- Cook: Transfer the filled tortilla in a lightly greased pan.
+Cook on medium-high heat for 2-3 minutes per side or until the outside has browned and cheese has fully melted.
 Serve with your favorite salsa or sour-cream, Enjoy!

 Serves 3 – 4